BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

     F2-->H
 ```

-In the default Blockchain Commons scenario, Gordian Seed Tool is used to create and store one of yur active seeds.
+In the default Blockchain Commons scenario, Gordian Seed Tool is used to create and store one of your active seeds.
 For optimal security, this Gordian Seed Tool should be on a separate device from the one you used to generate your recovery seed in steps D & E. If you used your partner's iPhone or an old iPhone, or an iPod Touch for your recovery seed, now use your own actively used iPhone for this one.

 1. [  ] Load [Gordian Seed Tool](https://apps.apple.com/us/app/gordian-seed-tool/id1545088229) for MacOS or iOS.
    1. If you prefer, build it yourself from [source](https://github.com/BlockchainCommons/GordianSeedTool-iOS).